Icomanman/cs50-2020/pset3/runoff/feedback.md

 :) vote correctly sets all preferences for voter
-:) tabulate counts votes when all candidates remain in election :) tabulate counts votes when one candidate is eliminated

-# :( tabulate counts votes when multiple candidates are eliminated
+:) tabulate counts votes when all candidates remain in election :) tabulate counts votes when one candidate is eliminated :) tabulate counts votes when multiple candidates are eliminated :) tabulate handles multiple rounds of preferences

-tabulate function did not produce correct vote totals

-# :( tabulate handles multiple rounds of preferences

-tabulate function did not produce correct vote totals :) print_winner prints name when someone has a majority :) print_winner returns true when someone has a majority

-# :( print_winner returns false when nobody has a majority
+:) print_winner prints name when someone has a majority :) print_winner returns true when someone has a majority :) print_winner returns false when nobody has a majority :) print_winner returns false when leader has exactly 50% of vote

-print_winner did not return false

-# :( print_winner returns false when leader has exactly 50% of vote

-print_winner did not return false

 # :( find_min returns minimum number of votes for candidate